Home

 What Surprises Me About The Injuries That Baseball Pitchers Suffer

-And yet, I constantly see in the news reports of pitchers getting put on the injured reserve list, made to sit out and rest, sent to surgery, and ending their careers because of elbow tendonitis, wrist tendonitis, tendonitis in their fingers and hands, and shoulder cuff tendonitis.
+And yet, on a daily basis in the news I see reports of pitchers getting put on the injured reserve list, made to sit out and rest, sent to surgery, and ending their careers because of elbow tendonitis, wrist tendonitis, tendonitis in their fingers and hands, and shoulder cuff tendonitis.

 The thing that amazes and surprises me about all those pitching injuries is that they are TOTALLY AVOIDABLE.

-Even once they have them, even when they are facing surgery, Tendonitis is totally reversible.
+Even once they have pain and problem, even when a player is facing surgery, Tendonitis is totally reversible.

-It's too bad professional level teams and medical staff can't prevent these common pitching 'injuries'.
+It's too bad professional level teams and medical staff can't prevent, avoid, or outsmart these common pitching 'injuries'.

-I love working on athletes.
+I love working with athletes.
 It is an honor and a privilege working on top level athletes.
 And...their Tendonitis is just like everyone else's.

 I can save them from surgery.
 I can save their careers.
 I can keep them playing pain and injury free.